EUDAMED

 What is EUDAMED?

-A central theme running through the EUDAMED is increased transparency of data on medical device performance.
+In its previous form, EUDAMED was intended to be a central repository for information relating to market surveillance activities within each member state and was accessible only to Competent Authorities and the EU Commission, meaning that it was not accessible to the general public.
+A central theme running throughout the updated EUDAMED is increased transparency of data on medical device performance.
 For this reason, the MDR requires that the EUDAMED system be updated to be accessible to the public and to the medical device industry as a whole.

 What does the EU MDR require for the new EUDAMED system?